tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how_to_create_reusable_ansible_components.md

 It might be obvious to us now that the ``bio_perl`` role depends on the ``build_tools`` and ``cpanm`` roles.
-However, it may be less obvious as the playbook grows or when we want to create a new playbooks that makes use of the ``bio_perl`` module.
+However, it may be less obvious as the playbook grows or when we want to create a new playbook that makes use of the ``bio_perl`` module.

 It is possible to make dependencies explicit when using Ansible roles.
 To